WeblateOrg/weblate/docs/user/files.rst

 Downloading and uploading translations
 ======================================

-Weblate supports both export and import of translation files.
-This allows you to work offline and then merge changes back.
-Your changes will be merged within existing translation (even if it has been changed meanwhile).
+You can export files from a translation, make changes, and import them again.
+This allows working offline, and then merging changes back into the existing translation.
+This works even if it has been changed in the meantime.

 .. note::

-    This available options might be limited by :ref:`privileges`.
+    The available options might be limited by :ref:`privileges`.

 Downloading translations
 ------------------------

-You can download a translatable file using the :guilabel:`Download source file` action in the :guilabel:`Files` menu.
-This will give you the file as it is stored in upstream version control system.
+Translatable files can be downloaded using the :guilabel:`Download source file` in the :guilabel:`Files` menu, producing a copy of the file as it is stored in upstream version control system.

-You can also download files in several other formats, including a compiled file to use within an application (for example ``.mo`` files for GNU Gettext) using the :guilabel:`Files`.
+Several file formats are available, including a compiled file to use in your choice of application (for example ``.mo`` files for GNU Gettext) using the :guilabel:`Files`.

 Uploading translations
 ----------------------

-You can upload translated files using the :guilabel:`Upload translation` action in the :guilabel:`Files` menu.
+When you have made your changes, use :guilabel:`Upload translation` in the :guilabel:`Files` menu.

-Weblate accepts any file format it understands on upload, but it is still recommended to use the same file format as is used for translation, otherwise some features might not be translated properly.
+Any of supported file formats can be uploaded, but it is still recommended to use the same file format as is used for translation, otherwise some features might not be translated properly.